 15. Get children involved in social action.
 It’s a great way to gain perspective and feel more connected.

 Which of the above tips resonated with you?
-Do you have other tips for raising confident children?
+How do you build self-confidence in a child?
 Please share in the comments section.